Why China's super wealthy shun Western-looking homes

 For the country's super-rich, the most desired locations still lie overseas, which can often offer a better quality of life and access to top schools for their offspring.

-found that 53% of respondents planned to buy their next property in Europe or North America so while mock-western may be going out of fashion, the trend is still being outpaced by demand for the real thing.
+The report found that 53% of respondents planned to buy their next property in Europe or North America so while mock-western may be going out of fashion, the trend is still being outpaced by demand for the real thing.